agenticplug.ai - Agentic Commerce Optimization company

 Why does generative engine optimization matter for Ketchikan businesses?

 Generative engine optimization positions Ketchikan brands as the cited authorities when AI platforms generate responses about cruise tourism, commercial fishing and seafood, U.S. Coast Guard, and shipbuilding and marine services.
-In a Ketchikan economy anchored by 1 million annual cruise passengers, Trident Seafoods, U.S. Coast Guard Base Ketchikan, and the Vigor Industrial Ketchikan Shipyard, GEO determines which Ketchikan vendors AI recommends when buyers research services.
+In a Ketchikan economy anchored by 1.5 million annual cruise passengers, Silver Bay Seafoods, U.S. Coast Guard Base Ketchikan, and the JAG Marine Group Ketchikan Shipyard, GEO determines which Ketchikan vendors AI recommends when buyers research services.

 How does the A.G.E.N.T.I.C.
 Framework work for Ketchikan businesses?